mcneel/rhino3dm/README.md

 ----

 ### rhino3dm.py (Python)
-**rhino3dm.py** is a python package that can be used on all current versions of CPython (both 2.7 and 3.7) and is available on all platforms (Windows, OSX, Linux) [through PyPi.org](https://pypi.org/project/rhino3dm/).
+**rhino3dm.py** is a python package that can be used on all current versions of CPython (both 2.7 and 3.7) and is available on all platforms (Windows, macOS, Linux) [through PyPi.org](https://pypi.org/project/rhino3dm/).

 `pip install rhino3dm`